nus-cs2103-AY2223S2/tp/docs/team/wxxedu.md

       parsing scheme easily.
     * **What it does**: parses the command put into Wingman.
-    * **Justification**: to reduce the boilerplate in the original AddressBook parser.
+    * **Justification**: to reduce the boilerplate in the original AddressBook parser and make the parser more suitable to a modal design.

 4. Implemented a `Link` class that represents a link between two entities.
     * **What it does**: describes a link from one entity to another.
     * **Justification**: reduce code duplication (did not work so well).

+5. Added unit tests for most of the core refactorings that I did.
+    * **What it does**: ensures that the refactoring is done correctly.
+    * **Justification**: to ensure that the refactoring is done correctly.

 * **Project Management**:
     * Joined in discussions about where the project is going.
+    * Reviewed several pull requests and gave feedback to my teammates.